 US, UK, EU, Australian, Canadian citizens: No visa for stays under 90 days.
 Passport must have 3+ months validity beyond departure date.

-ETIAS: Starting 2025, US citizens and other visa-exempt nationalities will need an ETIAS authorization (€7, valid 3 years).
+ETIAS: From late 2026 (delayed from original 2025 date), US citizens and other visa-exempt nationalities will need an ETIAS authorization (€20, valid 3 years).